YousraAlaklouk/LMS/README.md

 This is another version of a previous work where it was developed using Relational database management and now its' database has been transferred to NoSQL(MongoDB).

 This program is developed for the Advanced database term Project SE308.
-In this project, we are responsible for the design of a Library manet manet System connected to the NoSql database (MongoDB).
+In this project, we are responsible for the design of a Library Management System LMS connected to the NoSql database (MongoDB).
 Team Member:  [Yousra Alaklouk](https://github.com/YousraAlaklouk), [Sami Haj](https://github.com/SamTheDemon),[Abdulaziz Alhussein](https://github.com/AbdulazizSE).